 The risk management department at our head office is the coordination department for comprehensive risk management and the leading executive department for management of the credit risk, market risk (excluding interest rate risk of banking book), country risk and information technology risk.
 The planning and finance department (the asset and liability management department) at our head office is the leading executive department for management of the interest rate risk of banking book and liquidity risk.
 The internal control, compliance and legal department at our head office is the leading executive department for operational risk and compliance risk management.
-The general office at our head office is the leading executive department for reputational risk management.
-The development and planning department at our head office is the leading executive department for strategic risk management.
+The general office at our head office is the leading executive department at our head office is the leading executive department for strategic risk management.